-As at 31 December 2017, the Group has certain non-financial assets, including property, plant and equipment, land use rights and construction in progress related to the new production plants in Lianyungang ("Lianyungang") amounting to RMB158 million.
-The production plants in Lianyungang commenced operations since early 2016 and have been operating at loss during the year while planned production level is yet to be attained.
+As at 31 December 2018, the Group has certain non-financial assets, including property, plant and equipment, land use rights and construction in progress related to the production plants in Lianyungang ("Lianyungang Changmao") amounting to approximately RMB153 million.
+The production plants in Lianyungang commenced operations since early 2016 and have been operating at loss since its commencement of operations while planned production level is still yet to be attained.
+The plant is also temporarily suspended as detailed in Note 4(a).

-Management considered the operating loss of Lianyungang as an impairment indicator on the non-financial assets of these plants and has performed an impairment assessment on these assets.
-Based on the results of the assessment, it is concluded that no provision for impairment of the above non-financial assets of Lianyungang is required.
+Management considered the operating losses and temporary suspension of the production of Lianyungang Changmao as impairment indicators on the non-financial assets of these plants and has performed an impairment assessment on these assets as at 31 December 2018.
+Based on the results of the assessment, it is concluded that no provision for impairment of the above non-financial assets of Lianyungang Changmao is required.

-We focused on this area because the carrying amounts of the above non-financial assets of Lianyungang are significant to the consolidated financial statements, the presence of impairment indicators and the determination of recoverable amount of these assets, using value-in-use calculations, require significant judgements and estimates by the management about the future results of the related business and the discount rate applied to the cash flow forecast.
+We focused on this area because the carrying amounts of the above non-financial assets of Lianyungang Changmao are significant to the consolidated financial statements, the existence of impairment indicators and the determination of recoverable amount of these assets, using value-in-use calculations, require significant judgements and estimates by the management about the future results of the related business and the discount rate applied to the cash flow forecast.

-Our audit procedures in relation to management's assessment on impairment of non-financial assets of Lianyungang included:
+Our audit procedures in relation to management's assessment on impairment of non-financial assets of Lianyungang Changmao included:

 - Obtained, understood and evaluated management's impairment assessment process; - Tested the mathematical accuracy of the value-in-use calculation of the cash flow forecast and assessed the appropriateness of the methodology used.
 We independently evaluated the appropriateness of the key assumptions, including revenue growth rate and gross profit margin, based on other available market data in the food additives industry in the People's Republic of China taking into account the historical performance of the Group.
-We also evaluated the appropriateness of the discount rate used by considering the Group's weighted average cost of capital and comparable companies; and - Assessed the appropriateness of management's sensitivity analysis over the above key assumptions of the cash flow forecast in order to assess the potential impact of a range of possible outcomes and evaluated the likelihood of such a movement based on the historical experience of the Group and market trend in the industry.
+We obtained, understood and evaluated the timing of Lianyungang Changmao's restoration of production estimated by management based on Lianyungang Changmao's correspondence with the relevant authority, including its detailed compliance assessments, and publicly available information, and did not identify any matter that is contradictory to the assumptions.
+We also evaluated the appropriateness of the discount rate used by considering Lianyungang Changmao's weighted average cost of capital and comparable companies; and - Assessed the appropriateness of management's sensitivity analysis over the timing of restoration of production and the above key assumptions of the cash flow forecast in order to assess the potential impact of a range of possible outcomes and evaluated the likelihood of such a movement based on the historical experience of the Group and market trend in the industry.

-Based on the procedures described above, we found the methodology used, and key assumptions and estimates applied by management in the impairment assessment of non-financial assets of Lianyungang are supportable by available evidence.
+Based on the procedures described above, we found the methodology used, and key assumptions and estimates applied by management in the impairment assessment of non-financial assets of Lianyungang Changmao are supportable by available evidence.